davtoh/RRtools/README.txt

-RRToolbox (Retinal Restauration Toolbox)
+RRtoolbox:
+It is a python package which contains source code designed to process images built on top of OpenCV.

+RRtoolFC:

+It is a development tool using sequential function charts (FC stands for Function Chart)

+Imrestore:

+Imrestore is an application to restore images in general but in this case is configured to restore retinal images.
+Because it is still in development it is the alpha program for testing and to let the users find out about its utilities.
+Do not hesitate to share it to the world, let everyone know how awesome it is!! (be warned that it is for research purposes)

-To install
+To install from source code:
     $ pyinstaller -p ./ -n imrestore -F ./imrestore.py/ --version-file=version

 To test imrestore script:
     $ python imrestore.py tests/im1*

-To test imrestore executable
+To test imrestore executable:
-./dist/imrestore tests/im1*
+    $./dist/imrestore tests/im1*

 To test imrestore executable if in dist folder:
     $ ./imrestore ../tests/im1*

-Read the RRtoolbox manual:
+Read the RRtoolbox (Retinal Restauration Toolbox) manual:
     RRtoolbox.pdf

-Read the disertation which made this project possible: draft.pdf
+Read the dissertation which made this project possible:

-Imrestore is an application to restore images in general but in this case is configured to restore retinal images.
-Because it is still in development it is the alpha program for testing and to let the users find out about its utilities.
-Do not hesitate to share it to the world, let everyone know how awesome it is!! (be warned that it is for research purposes)

-> Thank you for downloading and be patient that not everything is given in a gold tray ;)
-> --David Toro
+    draft.pdf

 # Aplication

 A basic use would be typing './imrestore tests/im1* --lens' in the terminal which species to imrestore to load from the test path images that start with im1 specified by the wildcard '*' and the option --lens adds as its name implies lens to the retinal area.

 * So, it loads this image but it presents some flares:
-![Rethina photo 1]
+![Retina photo 1]
 (https://github.com/davtoh/RRtools/blob/master/tests/im1_1.jpg)

 * The second image is from a different perspective of the same retina but has information that the other does not have:
-![Rethina photo 2]
+![Retina photo 2]
 (https://github.com/davtoh/RRtools/blob/master/tests/im1_2.jpg)

 * And Voilà they are merged into one! notice how the flares tend to disappear and the lens were added too!
 ![Rethina photo result]
 (https://github.com/davtoh/RRtools/blob/master/tests/_restored_im1_1.jpg)